 - C. The School further agrees to secure and maintain property insurance for the School's personal property, and to insure all of the Sponsor's owned property, if any, to be used by the School to its full fair market value with the Sponsor named as loss payee.
-The insurance must be sufficient to provide for replacement of property. - D. The School agrees to provide adequate Workers' Compensation insurance coverage as required by Chapter 440, Florida Statutes. - E. Fidelity Bond/Crime Coverage: The School shall purchase Employee Dishonesty/Crime Insurance for all Governing Board members and employees, including Faithful Performance of Duty coverage for the School's administrators/principal and Governing Board with an insurance carrier authorized to do business in the State of Florida and coverage shall be in the amount of no less than one million (\$1,000,000) dollars per loss/two million (\$2,000,000) dollars annual aggregate.
+The insurance must be sufficient to provide for replacement of property. - D. The School agrees to provide adequate Workers' Compensation insurance coverage as required by Chapter 440, Florida Statutes.

+- E. Fidelity Bond/Crime Coverage: The School shall purchase Employee Dishonesty/Crime Insurance for all Governing Board members and employees, including Faithful Performance of Duty coverage for the School's administrators/principal and Governing Board with an insurance carrier authorized to do business in the State of Florida and coverage shall be in the amount of no less than one million (\$1,000,000) dollars per loss/two million (\$2,000,000) dollars annual aggregate.
 In lieu of Employee Dishonesty/Crime Insurance, Sponsor is willing to accept Fidelity Bond coverage of equal coverage amount. - F. No later than thirty (30) days prior to the start of school, the School shall furnish the Sponsor with fully completed certificates of all insurance policies, signed by an authorized representative of the insurer(s) confirming the coverage begins by July 1.
 The certificates shall be issued to the Sponsor and name the Sponsor as an additional insured.
 Until such time as the insurance is no longer required to be maintained by the School, the School shall provide the School Board evidence of the renewal or replacement of the insurance no less than thirty (30) days before expiration or termination of the required insurance for which evidence was provided.
-Should any of the above described policies (A - E) be cancelled before the expiration date, written notice to the Sponsor shall be delivered in accordance with the policy provisions or within ten (10) days of cancellation, whichever is sooner.
+Should any of the above described policies (A E) be cancelled before the expiration date, written notice to the Sponsor shall be delivered in accordance with the policy provisions or within ten (10) days of cancellation, whichever is sooner. - G. Insurance policies must be annual and continuous with no gaps in coverage from July 1 through June 30 of each school year.
+Failure to secure and continuously maintain all insurance listed in items A - E without cure after written notice above may constitute grounds for termination of this Charter.